 Solid Gold vs. Plated or Filled

 Only solid gold enables comprehensive repair.
 Solid gold can be soldered, reshaped, and refinished indefinitely, maintains composition throughout (repairs match original metal), and retains value regardless of condition.
 Gold-plated jewelry cannot be soldered (heat destroys plating), shows base metal after any material removal, and becomes unwearable once plating fails.
-Gold-filled jewelry has limited repairability (can be soldered carefully but plating may be damaged), and shows brass core if significant metal is removed.
+This is why all DEEVE pieces are crafted in solid 14K gold — not plated, not filled.
+For more on why plating fails, see Why Does Gold-Plated Jewelry Wear Off?

 Alloy Selection and Solder Compatibility